nordicstyle/nordicstyle.github.io/_pages/home.md

 A throw is the perfect timeless gift for any special occasion.
 It will brighten any room and two together make a great contrasting look.

-> “Some people look for a beautiful place, others make a place beautiful”
+> Some people look for a beautiful place, others make a place beautiful.